LinkWellNodes/Documentation/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API/index.md

 >
 > *Chainlink - the industry standard Web3 services platform - is the most widely used decentralized oracle network, securing significant value across a diverse assortment of blockchains and use cases.
 It operates as an ecosystem with independent decentralized oracle networks, guaranteeing robust and versatile oracle services.*

-**Prerequisites For Making An Any API Request**
+## Prerequisites to making a Chainlink request

-There are three Web3 technologies that you'll need to have in place before making your first request:
+There are three Web3 technologies that you'll need to have in place before making your first Chainlink request:

 1. **A Web3 Wallet:** Web3 wallets are required for not only storing your tokens, but also for deploying your smart contracts and signing messages.
 Examples include Ledger, Trezor, MetaMask, Coinbase Wallet, or Trust Wallet.